M1S2/PS_Fgen_FW/README.md

 The DMM channel simply holds the measured ADC voltage value of the corresponding DMM input channel.

 ## SCPI Interface
-<mark>Commands, Parser, How to use, ...
+The device supports SCPI (Standard Commands for Programmable Instruments) commands that can be used for remote control.
+All commands are received via the USB input (serial port).

-The USB input can be used to communicate to the device via serial port.</mark>
+There is a separate [Readme for the SCPI Part](/PS_Fgen_FW/SCPI/README_SCPI.md) that contains a detailed list of all supported commands.

 ## Hardware
 The hardware for this power supply and function generator is developed in another repository: